6.3. Cumulative Distribution Functions

 • A probability of the form \(P(X\leq a)\) corresponds to the area to the left of \(a\) under a PDF, and to the height of the curve on a CDF.

-• A PDF can take any shape, as long as it stays above the horizontal axis integrates to 1.
+• A PDF can take any shape, as long as it stays above the horizontal axis and integrates to 1.
 A CDF is more constrained in shape; it approaches 0 on the left, 1 on the right, and is never decreasing in between.

 6.3.4.
 Building a Piecewise CDF